 Last Name Basis: Mr. and Mrs. Pottsdam are a rather jarring example.
 They even refer to each other as such.

 Mood Whiplash: Conversations with NPCs can go this way when they're talking about the various things Steve has done around town.
 Try going most of the game without talking to an NPC, then talk to them and see how many times they change moods at the drop of a hat while they're discussing current events.
+May qualify as Fridge Brilliance, because with the possible exception of the Sergeant at Arms, they're all imperfect computer simulations and not real people.

 Moon Logic Puzzle: Deliberately invoked with the Temple of the Mystery of Religion (which is also a Take That at fundamentalism,) where Steve has to answer multiple choice questions about God to prove that he's a true believer and not a heathen.
 They start out simple enough ("Does God exist?", "Where does God dwell?") and then quickly get more and more ridiculous ("Does God bounce on a spring, or frolic with the wombats?") to the point that it's impossible to get the right answers without just guessing.
 Fortunately, Steve doesn't have to pass the test; He can always just kill everyone in the room.